 What Is A Designated Body?

-A designated body is an organization that is responsible for providing doctors with regular appraisal and revalidation support.
-It is an organization where a licensed doctor has a professional, education or employment connection.
+A designated body is an organisation that is responsible for providing doctors with regular appraisal and revalidation support.
+It is an organizstion where a licensed doctor has a professional, educational or employment connection.

-Regardless of your years’ of experience, or tenure of service, you only have one designated body for GMC revalidation for doctors in the UK.
-And only UK organisations can be Designated Bodies because the legal rules that determine this only cover this country.
+Regardless of your experience, or tenure of service, you only have one designated body for GMC revalidation for doctors in the UK.

 If you need any help in establishing who your Designated Body (DB) is, you can contact us, at Solas Healthcare.
 We will help you to find your DB and keep you informed about any information that you seek on the subject.

-What Is The Role Of A Designated Body For Healthcare?
+What Is The Role Of A Designated Body?

-A designated body in UK ensures to have a Responsible Officer, who makes the recommendation about a doctor.
-A Responsible Officer (RO) is a senior clinician in a Designated Body.
+A designated body must have a Responsible Officer who ensures that connected doctors are fit to practice.
 The RO ensures that the doctors for whom they act in this nominated capacity are able to continue their practice safely and are supported and managed in maintaining the professional standards, set by the GMC.

 The designated body has a duty to support the Responsible Officer in the role by resourcing them appropriately.
-It is the designated body who are responsible for producing a portfolio of supporting information to the GMC that the practice of the doctor meets:
+It is the designated body that is responsible for producing a portfolio of supporting information to the GMC that the practice of the doctor meets:

-• General practitioner standards as set out by the appropriate Medical Royal College and Faculty.
+• General standards as set out by the appropriate Medical Royal College and Faculty.

 • Standards laid down by the GMC as mentioned in Good Medical Practice.